Welcome to Barbados cruise port guide! (Post updated: October 2023)

-The Barbados Transportation Board operates the public buses across the island and the standard fare is BBD 3.50 per person payable only in local currency.
+- The Barbados Transportation Board operates the public buses across the island and the standard fare is 3.50 BBD per person payable only in local currency.
 You can check bus schedules at www.transportboard.com.
-Even though this is the cheapest way to get around, this may not be the most convenient when having limited time in port.
+Even though this is the cheapest way to get around, this may not be the most convenient due to the ship’s limited time in port.

 - Taxis are probably the best way to explore the island, however, they are not metered.
 I strongly suggest you visit the tourist information office and get guidance about official fares before hiring the taxi, so you know what to expect and always agree on the price in advance with the driver.
 Check out the taxi prices on Barbados.org.

 - Rent-a-car is another convenient option, especially if you travel with a group.
 Check out Barbados rent-a-car deals and prices